lumeland/lume.land/docs/configuration/config-file.md

 ### includes

-It's a special folder used by default by the template engines and some processors (like sass or postcss) to look for the included files.
+It's a special folder used by default by the template engines and some plugins (like sass or postcss) to look for the included files.
 By default is `_includes` and this value is relative to the `src` folder.

 As an example, if the `src` folder is `./src` and the includes folder is configured to `_includes`, Lume will look for the included files at